damianhakert/damianhakert.github.io/source/handbook/accounting/index.md

 ## Export Control <a name="export-control"></a>

-GitLab's Export Control Classification is 5D002.c.1., and can be exported and re-exported under the authority of license exception TSU of section 740.13(E) of the export administration regulations (EAR).
+GitLab's Export Control Classification is 5D002.c.1.
+GitLab source code can be exported and re-exported under the authority of license exception TSU of section 740.13(E) of the export administration regulations (EAR).